-The weekly baking of bread was a tradition that was passed down from Bear's mom to me.
+The weekly baking of bread was a tradition that was passed down from my husband's mom to me.
 I only stopped baking bread on Saturdays when the children grew up and moved away.
-Then I only baked bread once a month or so because Bear liked it so well.
-I haven't made any homemade bread since Bear passed on.
+Then I only baked bread once a month or so because Nick liked it so much.
+I haven't made any homemade bread since Nick passed on.

 There are so many other recipes for yeast breads that are made from this one recipe that I'll just list them for now.
 Pizza dough, sandwhich buns, fried bread are a few that come to mind.
 I'll be using these basic ingredients in several other recipes as we write them up.
 Bear's mom would make a mixture of something from the 7th clump of dough each week.
 Sometimes it was homemade pizza for lunch or she would fry up pieces of fried dough.

 $1 worth of cake yeast from bake shop (about 2 cakes from grocery store)

 two handfuls of Crisco

 Step 1.
 Preheat Oven to 350° Grease 7 loaf pans and set aside.
 Soften the yeast in your large mixer bowl filled about 3/4's full with lukewarm water.
 Put all of the dry ingredients into a large aluminum restaurant bowl (substitute your largest bowl because this recipe tends to raise fast and voluminously).
 Pour the softened yeast and water over the dry ingredients.
 Add Crisco.
 Mix well by hand until all of the flour is absorbed and the dough feels smooth.
 You will add additional flour if the dough feels too moist or additional crisco if the dough feels too dry.
 Set the bowl in a warm place to raise with an old style linen towel covering the bowl.
 Depending on the type of yeast you used the dough will be raised in approximately 1/2 hour to and hour.

 How to Form Loaves